Best Technology Practices for School Districts in Washington State

 up-to-date and available.
 Web-based applications that support teaching

 and learning, communications systems, data center hosting and storage, network

 technology plus security services critical to protect sensitive data are

 available online through DES — well priced and coupled with expert tech support.

 Washington School Information Processing Cooperative (WSIPC)

 WSIPC is a cooperative that provides technology solutions, services, and support to K-12 public and private schools.
 Members receive a powerful line-up of student, business, HR, and reporting applications, along with an array of premium technologies.
 WSIPC's team of experts specializes in K-12 operations and legislative mandates, and provide exceptional service, support and training.
 WSIPC's innovative structure is designed to help schools do more with every dollar.

 Washington Learning Source (WLS)

 As a one-stop-shop for competitively priced technology, instructional support software, online learning courseware, and Web-based tutorials and services, WLS creates a sizeable savings in time and money for districts and schools.
 Based on the familiar shopping cart Web format, district purchasing staff select from a wide range of products and services that have already been competitively bid and customized for Washington’s K-12 sector.
-Developed by staff in the state’s Educational Technology Support Center program, the Washington Learning Source has become a highly successful conduit for tech integration solutions that support better teaching and assessment.
+The Washington Learning Source has become a highly successful conduit for tech integration solutions that support better teaching and assessment.